Summarizing many univariate models

 • water this is the change in probability (in log-odds) as water increases by one centilitre per litre of substrate.

-The above tidyverse approach is very appealing and intuitive, but we can also do the same procedure in Stan.
+The above lapply approach is useful for quick exploration, but we can also do the same procedure in Stan.

 all_species_unpooled <- stan_model(